Michele Romanow net worth of over £112 million (USD $150 million; CAD $187 million) – CBC Dragons Den Entrepreneur

 Her next business venture was Evandale Caviar.
 This new business continued her interest in sustainability and food.

-This new company was set up to supply the world’s largest caviar market, the United States.
-But the business was also aligned to preserving the endangered sturgeon species too.
+Her company supplied the United States, which is the world’s largest caviar market.
+It was also aligned to preserving the endangered sturgeon species too.

 Cartier Woman’s Initiative Awards…